slowjams/CLR-via-C-/zReworks/z21_Rework-The Managed Heap and Garbage Collection.md

    // Instance property that returns true if index is not 0 public Boolean IsAllocated => (nint)_handle != 0;

-   // For a pinned entry, this returns the address of the object public IntPtr AddOfPinnedObject();
+   // For a pinned entry, this returns the actual memory address of the object public IntPtr AddOfPinnedObject();  // <------------------for GCHandleType.Pinned

    // ...
 }